Average Penis Size: What the Data Really Says (and Why It Doesn’t Matter as Much as You Think)

 Occasionally worrying about whether you have a normal-sized penis is, well, normal.
 We all feel self-conscious from time to time.
 But feeling persistently anxious or being excessively concerned about the average male penis size is a form of body dysmorphic disorder (BDD).

-And if you have an unhealthy obsession specifically with your penis size, that’s considered a specific form of BDD called Penile Dysmorphic Disorder, or PDD.
+And if you have an unhealthy obsession specifically with your penis size, that’s considered a specific form of BDD called penile dysmorphic disorder, or PDD.

-Some men can also develop what’s called small penis anxiety (SPA), which is described as a syndrome of men who are dissatisfied or constantly worried about the size of their penis, even if they’re packing perfectly average-sized equipment.
+Some men can also develop what’s called small penis anxiety (SPA), which is a syndrome when men are dissatisfied or constantly worried about the size of their penis, even when their measurements fall well within the typical range.
+Men with this condition often feel hopeless, have low self-esteem, and may develop performance anxiety.

 Does Penis Size Really Matter?

-In a 2015 study of penis size and sexual attraction, researchers found that only 27 percent of women from a 75-person study had ended a relationship due (at least in part) to a difference between their preferred penis size and the size of their partner.
+In a 2015 study of penis size and sexual attraction, researchers found that only 27 percent of women from the 75-person study had ended a relationship due (at least in part) to a difference between their preferred penis size and the size of their partner.

-Small vs. Average Penis Sizes
+Small vs. Average Size Penis

 Micropenis